Requirements for ASVAB for Army

 - Standard Scores- The scores of the different subtests after the process of equating are called the Standard Scores.
 These scores are used for computing the Composite and the AFQT scores.

-- AFQT Scores- The Armed Forces Qualifying Test (AFQT) scores are the scores that are used for the selection of the candidates.
-The score is calculated by computing the scores of four of the 10 or 9 subtests.
+- AFQT Scores- The Armed Forces Qualifying Test (AFQT) scores are used for the selection of the candidates.
+It is calculated by computing the scores of four of the 10 or 9 subtests.
 The subtests used for this calculation are Arithmetic Reasoning, Mathematics Knowledge, Paragraph Comprehension and the Word Knowledge.
-The minimum AFQT score that one must score to get enlisted in the U.S. Army is 31.
+The minimum AFQT score is 31 to get enlisted in the U.S. Army.

 - Composite Scores- After getting enlisted in the U.S. Army, the composite scores are used to decide the job that one gets.
 The composite scores are calculated by using different formulae and rules on the standard scores.
 Different jobs require different kind of abilities and aptitude.
 The candidate's ability, capacity and aptitude for a particular field of job can be judged with the composite scores.
 The different fields available in the Army and the way the composite scores are calculated as shown below: